knassar/sate-cms/docs-source/content/docs/getting-started/sate-basics.md

 Open the `website.json` file in your favorite editor and take a look at its structure.
 This file acts as the high-level "manifest" for your Sate website.
 The `website.json` file contains site-wide configuration like the site Title, and defines the path to the site's root page.

-For now, find the value under the key `pageDefaults.title` and change the string "Your New Sate Site" to the name of your own website.
+For now, find the value under the key `pageDefaults.title`.
+You'll see that Sate has tried to set this to a reasonable site name based on the directory you had it create.
+You'll see this inference pattern used throughout Sate.
+The logic used to convert filenames and directories into user-facing names is described under [Page Data: `name`](/docs/page-data#name).

+If the website title Sate chose isn't to your liking, go ahead and change the value of `pageDefaults.title` to a value you like.
 Save the file, and reload the browser page.
 You should see the new page title show up as the page title.

 While the `website.json` gives you a convenient place to do site-global configuration, most of the time you will set it up once, then not really touch it again.
 It primarily acts as a fixed entry point for Sate to find your website content.